duncanmcclean/duplicator/README.md

 Duplicator makes it painless for content editors to duplicate existing entries & terms, right from within the Statamic Control Panel.

 This repository contains the source code of Duplicator.
-While Duplicator itself is free and doesn't require a license, you can [donate to Duncan](https://duncanmcclean.com/donate), the developer behind it to show your appreciation.
+While Duplicator is free and doesn't require you to purchase a license, consider [sponsoring Duncan](https://github.com/sponsors/duncanmcclean) to support the ongoing maintenance and development of new features.

 ## Installation